-A minor in Computer Science is designed for students who wish to develop a working knowledge of computing that will allow them to apply effective computing techniques and computational problem-solving skills in a variety of contexts.
+A minor in Computer Science is designed for students who wish to develop a working knowledge of computing that will allow them to apply effective computing techniques and computational problemsolving skills in a variety of contexts.
 It is useful for students with virtually any academic major, including accountancy, business administration, clinical laboratory science, economics, health care, management, and others.
 A working knowledge of computers allows people to apply computer techniques in their careers and to introduce effective, computer-based methods.
+Appropriate CSC electives for the minor are numbered 350 or higher and must be chosen in consultation with a CSC academic advisor.
+CSC courses must be taken for a letter grade.
+Courses numbered CSC 410, CSC 442 or CSC courses that include "ECCE" in the title may not be counted toward the minor.